SanyaNanda/ML4Sci_QuantumContrastiveLearning/work_log.md

 WEEK 2: 3 June - 10 June

 - Working on Experiment 2: Hybrid Base Model using CNN layers along with contrastive pair loss on MNIST dataset
+- Hybrid model uses a qunatum cicruit as keras quantum layer in the base cnn model
+- Both classical an dhybrid base model perform well on mnist dataset

+WEEK 3: 10 June - 17 June
+- Ran both the classical and hybrid model on electron photon data
+- The models didn't perform well on validation dataset, with validation loss not coming below 0.5 which means the model guess on new data
+- Reviewed more research papers on a new angle and documented the learnings

+WEEK 4: 17 June - 24 June